rimrim05/Korean-Academic-RSS/README.md

-**README**
-Korean Academic RSS
-A community-maintained list of RSS/Atom feeds for Korean academic journals and societies, intended to make it easy to follow newly published articles across disciplines in Korea.
+Intended to make it easy to follow newly published articles across disciplines in Korea.
 The list is organized, machine-readable, and designed to be used with RSS readers or integrated into automation workflows (e.g., GitHub Actions) for updates and notifications.

 **Why this exists**
 Discoverability of Korean journals’ RSS feeds is fragmented; a centralized list simplifies tracking new publications across fields and publishers.